peterpapas/Avatar_Generator/README.md

 `cd Avatar_Generator`

-In the project directory, you can run to install the dependencies:
+In the project directory install the dependencies:

 `yarn`